 Staff analyzed PPEC operation impacts to roadway and intersection levels of service with the addition of the tanker truck trips.
 During a normal PPEC operation day, three daily truck roundtrips for transporting wastewater would be necessary.
 In the event that the PPEC were to operate 24 hours a day on an extremely hot day, a maximum of seven daily truck roundtrips would be required.
 Seven daily truck roundtrips translates to 21 daily passenger car equivalent (PCE) roundtrips and 42 daily PCE one-way trips.
-With the addition of these trips, all of the previously analyzed roadways would continue to operate at LOS D or better, and all of the previously analyzed intersections would not significantly impact LOS on these previously analyzed roadways and intersections.
+With the addition of these trips, all of the previously analyzed roadways would continue to operate at LOS D or better, and all of the previously analyzed intersections would continue to operate at LOS C or better.
+Therefore, the EWT system would not significantly impact LOS on these previously analyzed roadways and intersections.
 (Id.)